Available 7 days, hours will vary (EST): +1 (862) 222-0442

 It takes a certain kind of person to take a stand for beauty, art, and a lost craft.
 So it's no wonder that Giorgo Damaskos and Luigina Rech have recognized each other as worthy collaborators.
 Artemis and Lily is just the beginning so subscribe to our newsletter and stay tuned!

-The craftsmen at work
+See the craftsmen at work

-Tesserae Magic: 1 square centimeter per month!
+Tesserae Magic: 1 square centimeter requires a month!

-Being that we were new to this part of the project, we asked Luigina to make this video for us while creating the piece:
+We asked Luigina to make this video for us while creating the piece: